pratixashah/Weather-Dashboard/README.md

 ## Data/Image Sources(Assets dir):
 - This dir contains Images used for visualizations
-- cities.csv file as Data Source
+- cities.csv file as Data Source for reference
 - Data.html file contains data from cities.csv in html format

 ## Resources(style.css):